 Taste of Maryland

 Indulge in Maryland's many culinary treasures.
 From authentic Chesapeake Bay cuisine and seafood festivals, to some of the region's best new chefs, eateries, breweries and wineries, experience our mouth-watering culinary scene.
-Quench your thirst at a cozy brewpub and quality microbrewery; escape to the rolling hills and picturesque vineyards along Maryland's wine trails; dip into tasty fun on Maryland's Ice Cream Trail; and tantalize your taste buds with a bite of Smith Island Cake, Maryland's official state dessert.
+Quench your thirst at a cozy brewpub and quality microbrewery; escape to the rolling hills and picturesque vineyards along Maryland's wine trails; dip into tasty fun on Maryland's Ice Cream Trail; tantalize your taste buds with a bite of Smith Island Cake, Maryland's official state dessert; and savor the bounty of the Chesapeake Bay on the Maryland Crab & Oyster Trail.
 Let Maryland charm your appetite with its unique local flavors and innovative award-winning culinary delights.